-- i.
-Agricultural Impact Assessment which will address the interface between development and agricultural lands, required buffers, conversion from agricultural uses to residential and compatibility; - ii.
+- Agricultural Impact Assessment which will address the interface between development and agricultural lands, required buffers, conversion from agricultural uses to residential and compatibility; - ii.
 Multi-Use Recreational Trails Master Plan showing feasible trail alignments; - iii.
 Feasibility Fit Analysis for the proposed Neighbourhood Parks and Public Squares to inform the Master Parkland Agreement; - iv.
 Facilities Feasibility and Design Study which will address but not be limited to, financial viability, capital and operating costs; and, - v.
-Site Contamination Overview Study, the details of which will be developed through the Block Plan Terms of Reference. - 9.1.2.1 Notwithstanding policy 9.2.2.14.d.ii of VOP 2010, the East Purpleville Creek Subwatershed Study shall be completed in advance of the MESP. - 9.1.3 Schedule E of this Secondary Plan identified the area at the intersection of Pine Valley Drive and Teston Road as "Route Alignment Subject to Intersection Improvements".
-The intersection of Pine

-Valley Drive and Teston Road may be reconstructed in the future to align Teston Road, east and west of Pine Valley Drive.
+Site Contamination Overview Study, the details of which will be developed through the Block Plan Terms of Reference. - 9.1.3 Schedule E of this Secondary Plan identified the area at the intersection of Pine Valley Drive and Teston Road as "Route Alignment Subject to Intersection Improvements".
+The intersection of Pine Valley Drive and Teston Road may be reconstructed in the future to align Teston Road, east and west of Pine Valley Drive.
 Following the completion of the alignment, lands north of the realigned Teston Road and east of Pine Valley Drive not within the Block 41 Secondary Plan area can be incorporated into the Block 41 Secondary Plan without further amendment to this Plan (text and schedules) by extending the land use designation south to incorporate the additional lands.